 Dessert: shortbread rounds with macerated strawberries and a balsamic vinegar ice cream

 I whipped up the cheese olives pictured on the right for us to snack on while cooking, and then we swung into action, chopping, slicing and preparing.
 I’ll leave the salmon till last, seeing as it is the only recipe I am posting.
-Our mail course of tea-smoked duck was a bit of a guessing game, seeing as none of us had ever actuall smoked a duck… Oh sure, I had been around when Nick smoked pork fillets or a beef fillet on our Weber at home, but that’s always his domain and I’ve never been that involved!
+Our mail course of tea-smoked duck was a bit of a guessing game, seeing as none of us had ever actuall smoked a duck… Oh sure, I had been around when Nick made a smoked pork tenderloin fillet or a smoky stuffed beef fillet on our Weber at home, but that’s always his domain and I’ve never been that involved!
 Besides, he always has woodchips that he smokes his meat with – we were after a tea-smoked effect.
 In the end, we made our own concoction of rice, tea leaves, cinnamon, cloves, apple wedges and citrus peel which we soaked in water and then drained, and placed it on a foil tray to be put inside the enclosed gas BBQ.
 The duck breasts were popped into the BBQ on a grill over this concoction and cooked for about half an hour (anybody else who was paying closer attention is free to correct me it this is wrong!).
 We then browned them in a pan, both for appearance and flavour.

 Accompanying the duck we had Parisian gnocchi.
 For those who don’t know, these differ from traditional gnocchi in that they do not have a potato base, but are made of choux pastry.
 Johanna whipped up the choux pastry in her nifty Thermomix in no time at all and Bonnie was on hand to pipe the pastry into a pot of boiling water as another willing helper snipped the pastry into gnocchi-sized chunks.
 In the meantime, the asparagus was also being prepared by having the tough ends trimmed.
 Once the gnocchi were boiled and the asparagus steamed, it was a simple task to slice the duck and serve it on top of the gnocchi, flanked by the asparagus.
 I must say that although the duck was delicious, there was not as much tea flavour as we had hoped for.
 The dish also suffered from the fact that we were all still feeling the effects of the generous portion size of our rich starter (see below) – but this was hardly the fault of the duck.
 As the Afrikaans saying goes: “as die muis dik is, is die meel bitter” (when the mouse is full, the flour tastes bitter)!